Apple’s iPadOS 14.4 update squashes several bugs, but issues are present in the latest version of iPadOS 14.

 If nothing works, you’ll probably want to make an appointment to see a Genius at your local Apple Store if it’s open.

-If you can’t stand the iPadOS 14.0.1 update’s performance on your iPad, note that you can downgrade back to iPadOS 14.0 for a limited time.
+If you can’t stand iPadOS 14.4’s performance on your iPad, note that you can no longer downgrade your device’s software to iPadOS 14.3.

-Apple is currently signing on iPadOS 14.0 which means you can bring your iPad’s software back in an effort to improve its performance.
+Apple has stopped signing on iPadOS 14.3 which means you can’t bring your device’s software back in an effort to improve its performance.

 For more about how the downgrade process works, take a look at our detailed walkthrough.

-For more on iPadOS 14.2, take a look at our guide.
+For more on iPadOS 14.5 and the beta, check out our guide.

 iPadOS 14.0 brought 11 new security patches to iPad models.
 If you're interested in the exact nature of these improvements, you can read about them over on Apple's website.